clientIO/joint/docs/src/joint/api/layout/Port.md

-Port layouts are functions whose consume array of ports and result is array of port positions, relative to shape bounding box.
-Port position `{ x:1, y:2 }` means the port origin is on position `[1, 2]` from shape's origin.
+Port layouts are functions whose consume array of ports and result is array of port positions.
+Positions are relative to shape bounding box.
+For Example port position `{ x:1, y:2 }` means the port origin is on position `[1, 2]` from shape's origin.

 Port layout can be defined only on `group` level.
 You can pass some additional arguments into layout function, defined in optional argument `args`.
 Also `args` is the only way how to adjust port layout from the port definition perspective.